bruinbot/a-ros/README.md

 Make sure you flash the ROSArduinoBridge to your arduino (upload the .ino code).

+Note: if you are using an `Arduino Nano` instead and there are some issues, try to `sudo apt-get remove brltty` that may be colliding with the USB port to pick up the nano.
+Furthermore, when selecting the board, you may need to pick the old bootloader processor.
+The port name would be `ttyUSB0` too.

 Connect your motor driver to the arduino and check to see if the RPi can report motor states and command it.

 `python3 -m serial.tools.miniterm -e /dev/ttyACM0 57600`

+or

+`python3 -m serial.tools.miniterm -e /dev/ttyUSB0 57600`

-Go to your robot_ws/src/ directory and clone a demo package to test serial connection for motor control:
+Go to your robot_ws/src/ directory and clone a demo package to test serial connection for motor control (do this for both dev and robot workspaces):

 `git clone https://github.com/joshnewans/serial_motor_demo`